Rat poison: hard-hitting facts about using it in your chicken coop.

 Keeping your family, chickens and other animals safe.

 - Get rid of any bodies of dead vermin immediately - don't on any account leave them lying around.
-If other animals - or your chickens - eat a rat which has eaten the poison, they will ingest it themselves which can have fatal consequences, particularly with the newer generation of poisons.
+If other animals - or your chickens - eat a rat which has eaten the poison, they will ingest it themselves.
+That can have fatal consequences, particularly with the newer generation of poisons.

 Disposing of rats and poison.